,

 • Decoupling and spikes.
 Floor spikes bite into carpet for stability, while isolation pads on top decouple the speaker from the plate.

 • Footprint.
-In a small room, a slim base saves floor space; just make sure it does not sacrifice stability.
+In a small room, a slim base saves floor space; just make sure it does not sacrifice stability, and consider pairing it with studio monitors built for small rooms so the whole setup fits.

 Floor stands vs desktop stands and pads